-I personally find Cattet & Forzani to be relationship goals: a married couple who is courting each other by making their own homegrown giallo and spaghetti western pictures to watch, particularly the way they show obsession with the cut as literal and psychological in cinema.
+I personally find Cattet & Forzani to be relationship goals: a married couple who courted each other by making their own homegrown giallo and spaghetti western pictures to watch, particularly the way they show obsession with the cut’s meanings as literal and psychological in cinema.
 The Strange Colour of Your Body’s Tears is not the best feature they’ve made yet but it is the wildest and that kaleidoscopic and dizzying presentation of the titular colors while a man investigates a disappearance in circles maintains the sort of gleeful loss of control that I consider the best of giallo to have.
-The incomprehensibility, the nauseating showcase of violent close-ups, and the shallow psychosexual elements that are only there to combine the most ridiculous violence with visual pleasure.
-These are things that maintain a marriage clearly.
+The incomprehensibility, the nauseating showcase of violent close-ups, and the shallow psychosexual elements that are only there to combine the most ridiculous violence with visual pleasure – these are clearly things that maintain a marriage.

 125. Weathering with You (2019, Shinkai Makoto, Japan)

-Shinkai Makoto essentially hedging his bets by writing a story that appeals to all his best strengths as an animator, but it works.
-Lovely work in the intersection between the beams of sunlight cutting through, the rain surrounding on command, and the shimmering speeding trains for yet another fantastical tale of young kids on the cusp of the adventure of life.
-If you’re in the bag for Shinkai as I was when I first saw it, he knows exactly what got you on-board and will gladly deliver.
+Shinkai Makoto was essentially hedging his bets by writing a story that appeals to all his best strengths as an animator, but it works.
+Lovely work in the intersection between the beams of sunlight cutting through the sky, the precision of the surrounding rainscape, and the shimmering speeding trains for yet another fantastical tale of young kids on the cusp of the new adventure of life.
+If you’re in the bag for Shinkai as I was when I first saw it, he knows exactly what got you on-board and will gladly provide it.

 124. The Homesman (2014, Tommy Lee Jones, USA/France)